wmcmurray/websocket-framework/README.md

 - [ ] Create a simple game demo
 - [/] Add more details about APIs methods in README.md file
 - [/] Clean the core PHP code
-- [ ] Add possibility to set different output modes in each server instances instead of common config file
+- [x] Add possibility to set different output modes in each server instances instead of common config file
-- [ ] Add an admin command to buffer server output and retrieve it via client to remotely see PHP errors
+- [ ] Add an admin command to buffer server errors and retrieve them via remote client
 - [ ] Find a way to redefine the server class when server is rebooted remotely by an admin
 - [ ] Add a way to ban a client definitively with the Admin API